shubham13p/Ad-Click-Prediction/README.md

 #### Why we used Logistic Regression?

-Logistic Regression is that it is incredibly easy to implement and very efficient to train.

-So it's always better start with a Logistic Regression model as a benchmark and try using more complex algorithms from there on.Convenient probability scores for observations
+Logistic Regression is incredibly easy to implement and very efficient to train.
+So, it's always better start with a Logistic Regression model as a benchmark and try using more complex algorithms from there on.
+Convenient probability scores for observations

 #### What accuracy are we getting from Logistic Regression?